 It’s all about people.
-No company is run entirely by robots (in fact, some companies don’t even use robots at all.
-Shocking!), so the one thing all businesses need is people.
+No company is run entirely by robots (in fact, some companies don’t even use robots at all…shocking!), so the one thing all businesses need is people.
 Recruitment and human resources staff are therefore absolutely essential to every single company or organisation.
-They hire the right people, retain the right people and develop the right people throughout their careers, making them even more right.
+They hire the right people, retain the right people and develop them throughout their careers, making them even more right.

 Everybody’s working life is influenced by recruitment and human resources professionals.
 When we get paid, when we get a job offer, when we go on a training scheme, when we have a telephone interview, and even when we retire and start living off our pension, it’s all down to the people who work in recruitment and human resources.
 Without these people, the complex world of work would not be able to function.

-The people who work in the industry are genuinely friendly and have excellent communication skills, bags of confidence and great organisational skills.
+The folks who work in the industry are genuinely friendly and have excellent communication skills, bags of confidence and great organisational skills.

 Sounds great, tell me more!

 Recruitment consultant roles are actually similar to a lot of sales jobs.
 Yet, rather than selling cleaning products or cars, they are selling people.
 Consequently, recruitment is a much more challenging sales occupation.
 People change their minds, change their circumstances, or get better offers from elsewhere.
 Don’t let that put you off, though: it’s an exciting career full of ups and downs, highs and lows.

-Luck can play a factor, but the best recruitment consultants make their own luck through hard work, building relationships, networking and mental agility.
+Luck can play a factor, but the best recruitment consultants make their own luck through hard work and mental agility, by networking and building relationships.
 A recruitment consultant’s life is driven by targets, and they can potentially make a lot of money from lucrative commission and bonus schemes.